tmichniewski/MiniSpark/README.md

 df ++ as[String]() ++ aggregator
 ```

-which gives plenty of possibilities including reusing of the aggregator `Function` in any place, not only on this `df`
+which gives plenty of possibilities including reusing of the aggregator `Transform` in any place, not only on this `df`
 `DataFrame` instance.

 So, having such API we have more freedom in reusing pieces of implementation as well as possibilities to encapsulate
-series of Spark calls within reusable `Function`s.
+series of Spark calls within reusable `Transform`s.
 And these are the building blocks of enterprise class systems which
-might be composed of such `Function`s.
+might be composed of such `Transform`s.

 ## Summary